-"'Marine and coastal protected areas' means any defined area within or adjacent to the marine environment, together with its overlying waters and associated flora, fauna and historical and cultural features, which has been reserved by legislation or other effective means, including custom, with the effect that its marine and/or coastal biodiversity enjoys a higher level of protection than its surroundings".
+"Marine and coastal protected areas' means any defined area within or adjacent to the marine environment, together with its overlying waters and associated flora, fauna and historical and cultural features, which has been reserved by legislation or other effective means, including custom, with the effect that its marine and/or coastal biodiversity enjoys a higher level of protection than its surroundings".

 The World Conservation Union (IUCN) has defined a protected area as "an area of land and/or sea especially dedicated to the protection and maintenance of biological diversity, and of natural and associated cultural resources and managed through legal or other effective means".
-It has developed a number of protected area management categories, all applicable to the marine environment (Strict Nature Reserve: protected area managed mainly for science; Wilderness Area: protected area managed mainly for wilderness protection; National Park: protected area managed mainly for ecosystem protection and recreation; Natural Monument: protected area managed mainly for conservation of specific natural features; Habitat/Species Management Area: protected area managed mainly for conservation through management intervention; Protected Landscape/Seascape: protected area managed mainly for landscape/seascape conservation and recreation; Managed Resource Protected Area: protected area managed mainly for the sustainable use of natural ecosystems).
+It has developed a number of protected area management categories, all applicable to the marine environment (Strict Nature Reserve: protected area managed mainly for science; Wilderness Area: protected area managed mainly for wilderness protection; National Park: protected area managed mainly for ecosystem protection and recreation; Natural Monument: protected area managed mainly for conservation of specific natural features; Protected Landscape/Seascape: protected area managed mainly for landscape/seascape conservation and recreation; Managed Resource Protected Area: protected area managed mainly for the sustainable use of natural ecosystems).

-MPAs, often included in the category of area-based management tools, are a rather flexible instrument that can be limited to those protection measures which are necessary to ensure the prescribed objectives, without unnecessarily burdening maritime activities that can be carried out in an environmentally sustainable way36.
+MPAs, often included in the category of area-based management tools, are a rather flexible instrument that can be limited to those protection measures which are necessary to ensure the prescribed objectives, without unnecessarily burdening maritime activities that can be carried out in an environmentally sustainable way37.